Humancannonball/semester6/ai_labs/lab3/README.md

     python -c "import tensorflow as tf; print('TensorFlow Version:', tf.__version__); print('Num GPUs Available: ', len(tf.config.list_physical_devices('GPU')))"
     ```
     If successful, you should see `Num GPUs Available: 1` (or more).

-## Results

-After running the training script, you'll get several output files in the `results/` directory:
-- `augmented_images.png`: Visualization of augmented
-2025-04-29 11:10:17.819973: I tensorflow/core/platform/cpu_feature_guard.cc:210] This Tenstraining images
-- `Custom CNN_history.png`: Training and validation accuracy/loss curves for the custom model
-- `Transfer Learning_history.png`: Training and validation accuracy/loss curves for the transfer learning model
-- `Custom CNN_confusion_matrix.png`: Confusion matrix for the custom model
-- `Transfer Learning_confusion_matrix.png`: Confusion matrix for the transfer learning model
-- `Custom CNN_predictions.png`: Sample predictions from the custom model
-- `Transfer Learning_predictions.png`: Sample predictions from the transfer learning model
-- `model_comparison.png`: Comparison of both models' performance metrics

-The best models will be saved in the `models/` directory.